Fate of many-body localization in an Abelian lattice gauge theory: Level spacing distribution

 The mean level spacing ratio $\langle r \rangle$ also changes from $0.5307(1)$ for the GOE distribution~\cite{Atas2013} to $2\ln(2)-1 \approx 0.3863$ for the Poisson distribution, thus providing another related means to distinguish between ETH and MBL.

-For the disordered $U(1)$ QLM (Eq.~\ref{eq:Hran}), we collect data for many independent disorder realizations ($500$ realizations for $8 \times 2$ and $10 \times 2$, $50$ realizations for $6 \times 4$, $10$ realizations at low disorder and $20$ to $30$ disorder realizations for high disorder for $12 \times 2$) at each $\alpha$ to obtain the disorder-averaged distribution $P(r)$ and disorder-averaged mean level spacing $\bar{r}$ (Fig.~\ref{fig:levelspacings}).
-In Fig.~\ref{fig:levelspacings} (top panel), we display the results for $P(r)$ as a function of $\alpha$ for $12 \times 2$ ladders that have the largest HSD (which equals $73789$) that we could access in our ED studies.
+For the disordered $U(1)$ QLM (Eq.~\ref{eq:Hran}), we collect data for many independent disorder realizations ($500$ realizations for $8 \times 2$ and $10 \times 2$, $50$ realizations for $6 \times 4$, $10$ realizations at low disorder and $20$ to $30$ disorder realizations for high disorder for $12 \times 2$, {$10$ disorder realizations for $\alpha \le 20$ and $20$ realizations for $\alpha>20$ for $14\times 2$}) at each $\alpha$ to obtain the disorder-averaged distribution $P(r)$ and disorder-averaged mean level spacing {$\bar{r}=\overline{\braket{r}}$, where $\overline{\cdots}$ denotes the average over many disorder realizations} (Fig.~\ref{fig:levelspacings}).
+We also use shift-invert techniques (see Appendix~\ref{app:midspectrum} for details) to extract representative mid-spectrum eigenstates of $14 \times 2$ ladders from which level statistics can be extracted.
+In Fig.~\ref{fig:levelspacings} (top panel), we display the results for $P(r)$ as a function of $\alpha$ for $12 \times 2$ ladders that have the largest HSD (which equals $73789$) that we could access in our ED studies without needing shift-invert techniques.
 While even for $\alpha=12$, $P(r)$ remains close to $P_{\mathrm{GOE}}(r)$, it seems to smoothly crossover to $P_\mathrm{P}(r)$~\cite{levelspacing2001, levelspacingMBL2019, levelspacingMBL2020} as the disorder is increased to $\alpha=100$ suggesting a possible MBL at very large disorder.
 In Fig.~\ref{fig:levelspacings} (bottom panel), we show the results for the disorder-averaged mean level spacing $\bar{r}$ for different ladder dimensions as a function of disorder strength $\alpha$. $\bar{r}$ smoothly interpolates from the value expected from a GOE distribution at low $\alpha$ to the one expected from a Poisson distribution at large $\alpha$.
-The crossing point of these curves for $L_x \times 2$ ladders can, in principle, be used to estimate the critical disorder strength, $\alpha_c$, needed to stabilize MBL for thin ladders.
-However, the crossing point shows a drift towards stronger disorder with increasing $L_x$ which makes such an estimation difficult.
 Comparing the disorder-averaged mean level spacing $\bar{r}$ for a wider ladder with dimension $6 \times 4$ to that of the $12 \times 2$ ladder (Fig.~\ref{fig:levelspacings} (bottom panel)) clearly shows that a wider ladder, composed of the same number of elementary plaquettes, resists MBL more effectively with increasing disorder.